open-voice-interoperability/website/site/content/contact/_index.md

 contact_entries:
   - heading: Join our Communities
     text: >-
-      OVN Communities are open to everyone in the conversational AI community – developers, designers, strategists, linguists, researchers, marketers, and students.
+      The Open Voice Network Communities are open to everyone in the conversational AI community – developers, designers, strategists, linguists, researchers, marketers, and students.
 Fill out the form to express your interest, and join the discussion on LinkedIn, Facebook, Instagram and GitHub channels.
   - heading: Sponsoring Members
     text: >-
       Sponsorship is open worldwide to enterprises and public entities, as well